will-rowe/thor/README.md

 It's a work in progress, but we've had some success in using these images in Neural Nets to classify the Human Microbiome Project 16S samples by body site.

+## ToDo

+When an OTU is not present in the refseq collection, it is ignored by THOR.
+This needs to be handled properly.